WHAT TO DO WHEN YOU WANT YOUR WISHES ADHERED TO, BUT DON’T WANT TO PAY AN ATTORNEY FOR A TRUST?

 Here is a short to-do list that can be taken care of before forking over all your money to an attorney.
 That said, in the long run you'll want an attorney to draw up a trust for you, but here's what you can do on your own in the mean time…

 Step 1.
 MAKE A LIST OF PERSONAL ACCOUNTS

 Write down a list of all account you possess including bank accounts, investment accounts, old 401ks, IRAs, HSAs, etc. Anything and everything, make a list of account numbers and company names so in the event of your death your loved ones can find your belongings.

 First start with medical, write down all your wishes and make sure whoever you want taking care of you has a copy.
 Follow that up by assigning that person to be your medical POA.
 These forms can be found online and for AZ here is a link below…

 Next move onto regular belongings, where do you want your kayak to go?
 Who gets your record collection?
 Who do you want to take care of your shoe box full of old concert ticket stubs?
 Make this a fully handwritten and signed letter.
 We’ve been told that holds up better in court than those free will forms off the internet.
-Note that anything not placed into a trust will go to probate after death anyways, even with a profession will drawn by an attorney.
+Note that anything not placed into a trust will go to probate after death anyways, even with a professional will drawn up by an attorney.
 That's why you want a trust in the long run.

 Please use this link for the AZ POA paperwork on the financial side of things…